mysociety/local-intelligence-hub/README.md

 1. Log in to the Mapped [front end](localhost:3000/login).
 The username and password are `admin` and `password`.
 2. There are 3 available data sources: "Seed Member List", "Seed Custom Data", and "Seed Events".
-3. This data source has a mapping that populates the Constituency and Element fields in the AirTable.
+3. The "Seed Member List" data source has a mapping that populates the Constituency and Element fields in the AirTable.
 4. There is a map report called "Test map report" displaying constituencies and MPs.
 5. The hub is available at [hub.localhost:3000](http://hub.localhost:3000).
 6. The hub has some minimal content on the homepage, and a working pledge map.